serjisa/TREX.modified/README.md

 # Running TREX

 The input directory for TREX must be a Cell Ranger output directory.
-In case of Smart-Seq2 / 3 data, one BAM file with all cells or a folder with one BAM file per cell is expected (see zUMIs output)
-See the contents of the `tests/data/` directory to learn which are the minimum files necessary.
+See the contents of the `tests/data/outs` directory to learn which are the minimum files necessary.
-Cell Ranger/zUMIs must have been configured to map against a reference augmented by an extra chromosome that contains the cloneID.
+Cell Ranger must have been configured to map against a reference augmented by an extra chromosome that contains the cloneID.
 By default, that extra chromosome is assumed to be the last in the BAM file (use `--chromosome` to choose a different one).
 The options `-s` and `-e` set where on the extra chromosome the cloneID is located (`-s` gives start and `-e` gives end in 1-based coordinates).

-Please also run `trex run10x --help` (or `trex smartseq2 --help` and `trex smartseq3 --help` respectively ) to see the other available command-line options.
+Please also run `trex run10x --help` to see the other available command-line options.

 ## Pipeline steps overview

-This is an overview of the steps that the `trex run10x`/ `trex smartseq3` command performs.
+This is an overview of the steps that the `trex run10x` command performs.

 1. Retrieve usable reads from the input BAM file.
    A usable read fulfills these requirements: